jmontoya2108/FinalProject-Group_AGandJM/README.md

 # FinalProject-Group_AGandJM
-NLP Final project
+# Financial News headlines Sentiment Classification

 Project Overview
 This project explores how Natural Language Processing (NLP) techniques can automatically classify financial news headlines by sentiment: positive, neutral, or negative.Financial headlines drive market behavior, and capturing their sentiment at scale helps analysts understand trends and investor reactions.

 This work compares:
 A classical NLP pipeline using TF-IDF + Logistic Regression A Transformer-based model using fine-tuned DistilBERT The final model is deployed using Streamlit to allow real-time sentiment prediction.